Matterhorn56/BingElement/README.md

-# BingElement
+# BingSpanishVerb
-JavaScript Bookmarklet that slideshows the element model on bing
+JavaScript Bookmarklet that opens spanish verbs on bing
 ________________
 Replace INSERT with the code from [BingElement.js](BingElement.js)
 Create a bookmark with